top of page

 Thanks Discouraged,

-Change Your Search Methodology
+Change Your Search Methodology for Online Genealogy Records

-If you aren’t using larger date ranges for the events in your ancestor’s life, you might be missing the records that are on FamilySearch.
+If you aren’t using larger date ranges for the events in your ancestor’s life, you might be missing the records on FamilySearch.
 If you are not changing the spelling of your ancestors, you are overlooking potential records on FamilySearch.

 Are You Browsing on FamilySearch?